-Keep Wales Safe - stay local and only travel only if your journey’s essential
+Keep Wales Safe - only travel only on public transport if your journey’s essential or it’s your only option

 Bus and rail services across Wales are running at reduced levels during the coronavirus outbreak for key worker and essential travel only.